 ESG Research Australia is a collaboration of superannuation funds, fund managers and asset consultants which has the single objective of increasing the amount and quality of stock broker research in Australia that includes consideration of environmental, social and governance (ESG) issues.

 ESG RA is a working group underneath the Responsible Investment Association Australasia, however maintains a separate membership.
-The working group is overseen by an committee comprised of fund managers and superannuation funds.
-It is currently Chaired by Rob Fowler from HESTA Super Fund and membership currently represents 50 institutions including some of Australias largest fund managers and superannuation funds.
+The working group is overseen by a committee comprised of fund managers and superannuation funds.

 Our objectives are to encourage more ESG-inclusive research and to mainstream ESG.
 It’s worth explaining why we think these objectives are so important:

 To make better investment decisions to better serve the interests of our members / shareholders because: